sogisha/fyuneru/README.md

 #### Core

-1. `python-pytun`, a python module used for setting up TUN devices.
-Use `sudo pip install python-pytun` to get this.
 1. `salsa20`, a python module providing encryption for our program.
 Use `sudo pip install salsa20` to get this.